Oskar Vogt: Thalamus

 Vogt made several presentations of his view of the thalamus in Paris.
 Oskar and Cécile further referred to the work of Constantin von Monakow in a series on the anatomy of mammals.
 A paper published together in 1941 (Thalamus studien I to III), devoted to the human thalamus, represented an important step in partitioning and naming thalamic parts.
 The anatomy of the thalamus from Hassler (one of their students) was published in 1959, the year of Oskar's death.
 It is not known whether the master accepted the excessive partition and unnecessary complication of this work; it was an atlas dedicated to stereotacticans.
 The paper of 1941 was much simpler.

 Basal ganglia

 The Vogts greatly contributed to the analysis of what is known today as the basal ganglia system.
 Their main interest was on the striatum, which they named following a proposal by Foix and Nicolesco in 1941.
 This includes the caudate nucleus, the putamen, and the fundus.

+Entomology

+Oskar Vogt was also an entomologist.
+He was particularly interested in bumblebees and in the study of variation; he introduced the term ‘eunomic series’.
+His collections (ca. 400,000 specimens, including ca. 300,000 bumblebees) have been deposited in the Zoological Museum in Amsterdam.